chavezheras/moving_pixel/content/Study with me.md

 4. Proposed methods (can be a list)
 5. Literature references

-I aim to respond to these queries in a maximum of one week but by inbox can be hectic so please send me a reminder email if you don't hear from me!
+I aim to respond to these queries in a maximum of one week.
+However my inbox can get quite busy at certain times so please send me a reminder email if you don't hear from me!
 Ready to apply? [[Contact|get in touch!]]